NLP for Mixing Up Words in Speech

 The problem:

 So I started researching a medical name for it – not getting caught up in labels, just curious – and didn’t find one.
-And that led me to come across another reader’s question to you on another site.
+The research led me to another reader’s question to you on another site.
 I don’t always realize when I do it.
-I think I said the sentence ” Is the cake in the oven?”, and they’ll hear “Is the oven in the cake?”.
-Most of the time others have to tell me that I mixed it up.
+I think I said the sentence “Is the cake in the oven?”, and others hear “Is the oven in the cake?”.
+Most of the time others have to tell me that I mixed up the words.
 I know it’s my brain working faster than my mouth.
-When I write, I think the sentence and write it.
-And when I reread the sentence I see that I missed a word or wrote a word twice.
+When I write I think the sentence and write it.
+And when I read the sentence I see that I missed a word or wrote a word twice.
 I want to hear your thoughts and advice on it all…

 The electric impulse of realization

-If you have had this happen, you’ll know that once the split second passes, your brain will kick up such strong impulse of realization that you’ll frighten yourself realizing that you lost control over knowing whether you really were sitting there or not!
+If you have had this happen, you’ll know that once the split second passes, your brain will kick up such strong impulse of realization that you’ll frighten yourself realizing that you lost control over knowing whether you really were sitting there!
 You’ll then automatically – as a matter of reflex – ground yourself to the toilet or floor and check yourself, perhaps look around, to assure yourself that you really are in the restroom.

 If the issue described in this article affects you or someone you know, you may be inspired to get more help.
 Let’s talk about it.